Anna Kelly: Career

 Kelly had been working as a freelance journalist throughout the 1920s.
 When The Irish Press was launched in 1931, Kelly was on the staff as the first women's page editor in Ireland.
 She wrote features and had a regular column, Kelly's corner, reviewing social events.
 She was a roving reporter in the southern counties, writing a popular series of wry profiles of villages and towns in the early 1930s.
 Kelly would travel to Geneva frequently to cover meetings of the League of Nations, working as an informal aide to de Valera's Irish delegation.
 In 1935, Kelly resigned from the Press to protest the departure of the editorial chair, Frank Gallagher, but returned.
 She visited Germany in 1938, where she interviewed Adolf Hitler.
 Kelly was reprimanded for her gentle mocking in an account of one of presidents Douglas Hyde's garden parties, comparing the president's mustache with "certain inhabitants of the next door zoo".
 Kelly became disillusioned with de Valera's policies, firstly over the executions of IRA volunteers in the early 1940s.
 She was fired from the Press after she wrote an attack on the Fianna Fáil government of 1951 to 1954.
 She went on to work for other papers including the Sunday Express.
 During the Big Freeze of 1947, Kelly visited a tenement district in Dublin to stand in a fuel queue to report first hand the suffering of people in the unusually cold weather.
+One of the leaders at Sinn Fein headquarters (Robert Brennan) remembered "Miss Fitz" as one of the wittiest conversationists I have known."